Maximin Surfaces, and the Strong Subadditivity of the Covariant Holographic Entanglement Entropy: Assumptions about the Spacetime

 \section{Assumptions about the Spacetime}

-The bulk spacetime will be assumed to be classical, smooth, and asymptotically AdS.
-It will be required to obey the NCC $R_{ab} k^a k^b \ge 0$ for any null vector $k^a$.
+The bulk spacetime will be assumed to be classical, smooth, and asymptotically locally AdS.\footnote{H. Casini has pointed out to me that Strong Subadditivity is violated for extremal surfaces in a spacetime whose boundary is at finite distance, e.g. a cylinder cut out of Minkowski spacetime.
+The first step to fail is 6(c), because the Second Law is valid only for causal horizons, i.e. the boundary of the past of points at infinity.} It will be required to obey the NCC $R_{ab} k^a k^b \ge 0$ for any null vector $k^a$.
 Except where explicitly noted, a generic condition will also be assumed, namely that there exists nonvanishing null-curvature $R_{ab} k^a k^b$ or shear $\sigma_{ab}$ along at least one point of any segment of any null ray (lying on some null surface $N$).
 For most physical questions of interest, continuity implies that the generic condition can be dropped, so long as one replaces certain strict inequalities with weak inequalities.

 The spacetime will also be assumed to be AdS-hyperbolic.
 By this I mean that i) there are no closed causal curves, and ii) for any two points $x$ and $y$, $\mathcal{I}^+(x) \cap \mathcal{I}^-(y)$ is compact after conformally compactifying the AdS boundary.
 This condition parallels the definition of global hyperbolicity \cite{BS07}, except at the AdS boundary, which is not globally hyperbolic by the usual definition.
 This allows the spacetime to be foliated by a time function $t$ \cite{geroch67}.
 It will also be assumed that space at one time is compact, after compactifying the AdS boundary.